Discover 10 warm-weather activities in this urban mountain town

 Ogden is filled with options for hearing live music—both at clubs and outdoor concerts and festivals.
 Expect to find local artists, cover bands and DJs performing most nights of the week at Ogden venues like Brewskis, Slackwater Pub & Pizzeria, Lighthouse Lounge, Funk ’n Dive Bar and Yes Hell.
-The Ogden Amphitheater is home to the Twilight concert series, which hosts touring bands on Thursday nights in June, plus six additional dates in July and August.
-At Snowbasin Resort, the Blues, Brews & BBQ free summer concert series is held on Sundays from June through September, bringing national touring musicians to town.
+The Ogden Amphitheater is home to the Twilight concert series, which hosts touring bands on Friday and Saturday nights in August and September.
+At Snowbasin Resort, the Blues, Brews & BBQ free summer concert series is held on Sundays starting in August through September, bringing national touring musicians to town.
 Bring a blanket or chair to sit on the lawn, enjoy the tasty BBQ and listen to an evening of music in a beautiful setting.

 This isn’t much of a secret, but the central shopping district around Historic 25th Street should be on everyone’s to-do list.
 For a town known for its outdoor experiences, this stretch of boutiques, restaurants, breweries and art galleries reminds you that the town has a long history of activity beyond hiking, biking and skiing.
 Union Station became a major transportation hub after the completion of the transcontinental railroad in 1869, and the town that grew around it often had a less-than-desirable reputation (it was known as Salt Lake City’s "devious little sister").
 While those days are long gone, it still makes for an interesting place to explore.